Syedmahmood777/gallery_site/README.md

 JavaScript file:
 It mainly consists of hover function to give the logo on the image and toggle its display to none as you hover it to make the photos reactive

+Last but not least

+PHP file:
+It is only for the deployment of the HTML file into Heroku since PHP is supported by Heroku.